The history of Central Animal Hospital

 In 2003, Dr. Zimmerman, his partners Dr. Myron Heinrichs and Dr. Mike O’Connor and their associates bought their own building across town on Industrial Avenue leaving the entire property here on D Street to small animal operations.
 The Carters first upgraded the inside of the building adding examination rooms, an indoor playroom for daycare dogs, a separate room for boarding cats and completely modernizing the treatment areas.
 Digital phone lines, low-E glass, air conditioning and many other modernizations were put in place to meet the needs of the new century.
 By April 2007 they finished the remodeling project with the outside of the building, adding landscaping and an improved entrance.
 In 2015 a solar array was added to power the building using renewable energy.

-The Carters continue to operate the small animal hospital with the help of Dr. Tim Helms, Dr. Alman, Dr. Jack Long and a staff of 12 veterinary technicians and assistants, customer care specialists and boarding staff.
+The Carters continue to operate the small animal hospital with the help of Dr. Tim Helms, Dr. Alman, Dr. Ashley Atkin and a caring and compassionate staff of veterinary technicians, assistants and customer care specialists.
 The team recently celebrated being voted “Best Veterinarian” 2016 by the readers of the Argus Courier and Petaluma 360.com.

 Although the roots of Central Animal Hospital go back to the 1920’s and the building to 1950, we are still a highly modern veterinary practice.
 Today, we use computers to maintain our paperless medical records, we use digital X-rays and have lasers in our laboratory equipment.
 Many things have changed but we’re still most proud of being a part of this great Petaluma community.